jordenc/com.synology.surveillance/README.md

 Use at your own risk, I accept no responsibility for any damages caused by using this script.

 # Changelog
+**Version 1.1.5**
+- After "error code 105" the polling stopped.
+I hope this update solves it.

 **Version 1.1.4**
 - Better error handling in case of 'Socket hangup'.
 Synology devices do that sometimes.